 [Long version includes the following in brackets: "I am troubled now.
 Yet what should I say?
 'Father, save me from this hour'?
 But it was for this purpose that I came to this hour.
 Father, glorify your name."
 Then a voice came from heaven, "I have glorified it and will glorify it again."]
-The Gospel of the Lord.

 Jesus said to his disciples: "Do not let your hearts be troubled.
 You have faith in God; have faith also in me.
 In my Father's house there are many dwelling places.
 If there were not, would I have told you that I am going to prepare a place for you?
 And if I go and prepare a place for you, I will come back again and take you to myself, so that where I am you also may be.
 Where I am going you know the way."
 Thomas said to him, "Master, we do not know where you are going; how can we know the way?"
 Jesus said to him, "I am the way and the truth and the life.
 No one comes to the Father except through me."
-The Gospel of the Lord.